All happy families are alike; each unhappy family is unhappy in its own way.

 Few novels better earn their place among the best historical fiction books.
 Anna Karenina is not simply a great historical fiction novel, nor only a tragic love story.
 It is about what a culture honors, what it excuses, what it cannot bear to see, and what it destroys.
 Tolstoy’s imperial Russia is gone, as is the country that followed it (USSR).
 The forces that move through his Anna Karenina—love, vanity, longing, hypocrisy, loneliness, duty, and the fear of public shame—remain uncomfortably near.
 That is why the book still feels urgent.
 It renders a vanished world with authority, and it keeps that world morally alive.

 For English readers, a note on translations: Constance Garnett’s 1901 rendering remains the most widely reprinted, but readers who want the grain of Tolstoy’s Russian often prefer the Maude edition, or the more recent versions by Pevear and Volokhonsky (2000), Rosamund Bartlett (2014), or Marian Schwartz (2014).
-Any of them will carry the novel home.
 The book is long, but the longueurs are the point.
-Tolstoy needed every page to show how imperial Russia lived inside the minds of the people whose lives it was quietly organizing.
+Tolstoy needed every page to show how imperial Russia lived inside the minds of the people.

 Frequently Asked Questions About Anna Karenina